Elder Mental Health Outreach Team

 Support Groups offered by the EMHOT program

 Navigating the New Normal-hosted by the Pittsfield Council on Aging.
-This in-person group meets on the first Thursday of each month from 11:00 am-12:00 pm.
+This in-person group meets on the second Thursday of each month from 11:00 am-12:00 pm.
 Facilitated by an EMHOT clinician, individuals over the age of 60 discuss and support each other as they learn to navigate our world since COVID-19.

 Funding for this project has been produced in part from a grant awarded to the Massachusetts Councils on Aging by the Executive Office of Elder Affairs.